tinovyatkin/pass-js/README.md

   "./path/to/templateFolder",
   "secretKeyPasswod"
 );
-// .load will load all "templateable" fields from pass.json,
+// .load will load all fields from pass.json,
 // as well as all images and com.example.passbook.pem file as key
+// and localized images too
 ```

 The first argument is the pass style (`coupon`, `eventTicket`, etc), and the